Anna Köhler (scientist): Early life and education

+Köhler enrolled at the Universität Karlsruhe in Karlsruhe, Germany in 1989, receiving a diploma in the Study of Physics in 1998 (based on the date of her last exam) and an intermediate diploma in the Study of Mathematics in 1992.
+In the meantime, Köhler also attended the University of Cambridge, UK from 1992 to 1997, achieving a Masters in the Study of Mathematics (1993) and a PhD through a fellowship at Cavendish Laboratory, University of Cambridge, UK (1997).

 Research and career

 Köhler was appointed Professor of Physics and Chair of Soft Matter Optoelectronics at the University of Bayreuth in 2007.
 Her research considers organic semiconducting materials for solar cells and light-emitting diodes.
 In particular, Köhler has studied the spin states of organic semiconductors.
-Köhler was made executive director of the Bayreuth University Centre of International Excellence in 2019.
+Köhler was made executive director of the Bayreuth University Centre of International Excellence in 2019..
+In 2022, Köhler was elected as a full member of the section III of the Bavarian Academy of Sciences and Humanities, the fourth scientist and the first woman ever to do so.

 She is the lead of a Horizon 2020 international training network on thermally activated delayed fluorescence (TADF) OLEDs.
-She is interested in the photophysicsal processes leading to bright OLEDs, as well as in those making organic solar cells more efficient.
+She is interested in the photophysical processes leading to bright OLEDs, as well as in those making organic solar cells more efficient.

+Köhler is also an Associate Investigator for the Australian Research Council Centre of Excellence in Exciton Science.